helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 Hotspots with highly valuable locations, such as the mountaintops, cell towers, and even rooftops sometimes rely on higher latency connectivity (4G/5G, Home Plug, Satellites) which adds anywhere from 10ms to 100ms.
-These hotspots generally have a higher operating cost and are unfairly impacted by the current selection algorithm as they still operate within LoRaWAN timing specifications.
+These hotspots generally have a higher operating cost due to dedicated connectivity and hosting cost and are unfairly impacted by the current selection algorithm as they still operate within LoRaWAN timing specifications.
 See [appendix](#highly-valuable-coverage) about highly valuable coverage.

 Hotspot out of the city centers will get a slower Internet response time from the one in the city center,